edlutes/Transloc/README.md

 ## Newest edit (5/28)

+  Partial GeoObs.geojson loaded to Heroku.
+Actively fighting with file structure to get it to load

    By reducing the dataset heroku app rest endpoints now work.
 It's not ideal as it's not the full data set, but it does return something.

     $ curl https://gentle-harbor-41373.herokuapp.com/ipv4/box?coords=10.4,-12.12,19,4